namneyugn21/Roaming/README.md

 -   **Expo** - A framework and platform built on top of React Native that simplifies development by providing pre-configured tools, libraries, and a managed workflow.
 -   **Firebase** - Provides authentication for user sign-in and Firestore Database for real-time data storage and syncing.
 -   **MapLibre**- Provides an interactive map view that pinpoint the user location and their geotagged posts.
+-   **Google Gemini**- An AI model that interacts with users through a chatbot, enhancing content personalization and engagement.

 ### **Backend**